Dealing with Delayed Dreams

 Until the time that his word [of prophecy concerning his brothers] came true, the word of the Lord tested and refined him. — Psalms 105:19 (AMP)

-The Hebrew word tsaraph translated as 'tested and refined' refers to the process of using fire to melt metal in order to purify it.
+The Hebrew word tsaraph, translated as 'tested and refined', refers to the process of melting metal with fire to purify it.
 There is no delay in the transition of the metal from impure to purified; there is only a process.
+And processes take time.

 David would have been able to relate to this.
-He was anointed as the next king of Israel by the prophet Samuel while Saul was still king.
-Until the time that this word of prophecy came true, David continued to be a shepherd and he was dismissed by his own brothers.
-Even after he killed the giant Goliath and ended up in the palace he ducked spears, ran away from and spent extended periods in hiding from the current king who wanted to kill him.
+He was anointed by the prophet Samuel as the next king of Israel while Saul was still king.
+Until the time that this word of prophecy came true, David continued to be a shepherd and was dismissed by his own brothers.
+Even after he killed the giant Goliath and ended up in the palace, he ducked spears, ran away from, and spent extended periods in hiding from King Saul, who wanted to kill him.

-For both Joseph and David, the time was necessary for their training to handle the promise they were waiting for.
-This makes it a blessing in disguise.
+For both Joseph and David, time was necessary to develop the character required to rightly handle the promise they were waiting for.
+This makes time a blessing in disguise.
 The next time we have to wait, rather than complain or dwell on the gap between our expectations and current reality, let's ask God what we should be learning.
-I do not promise that this will speed things up, but it will bring confidence that God has a plan and we will be able to see the delay as evidence that we will get where and what God has promised.
-This period will then inspire rather than diminish our faith.
+I do not promise that this will speed things up, but it will bring confidence that God has a plan.
+We will be able to see the delay as evidence that we will get where and what God has promised.
+This period will then inspire rather than diminish our faith and hope.

-Soldiers are not generally focused on waiting for war, they are focused on training for it.
-The soldier who joined an army will not be the same in character, ability or knowledge in 1, 3 or 5 years' time - even if s/he does not see active service during this time.
-They undergo a continual process of refinement to prepare them for the purpose of the army.
-They may have individual aspirations, but their purposes need to align with and are subject to the purposes of the army.
+Soldiers are not generally focused on waiting for war; they are focused on training for it.
+The soldier who joined an army will not be the same in character, ability or knowledge in one, three, or five years — even if he or she does not see active service during this time.
+Soldiers undergo a continual process of refinement to prepare them for the purpose of the army.
+They may have individual aspirations, but their purposes need to align with and be subject to those of the army.

-In the same way, as Christians, we are on a continual journey of refinement and training to equip up for God's purposes.
-The time between us seeing our dreams fulfilled is training not delay.
+In the same way, as Christians, we are on a continual journey of refinement and training to equip us for God's purposes.
+The time between dreaming and seeing our dreams fulfilled is training time, not delay.
 There is an appointed time for our dreams to come true.
-We also need to bear in mind that what God has for us to do is not merely to satisfy us but is for the furtherance of God's agenda on earth and for His glory.
+We need to bear in mind that what God has for us to do is not merely to satisfy us but is for the furtherance of God's agenda on earth and for His glory.
 Therefore, the fulfilment of the dreams He gives us must be on His schedule, not ours.

 What Are You Waiting For?

-A significant difference was one went through a process between being chosen and anointed for the throne and sitting on the throne, and one did not.
-It is estimated that 15 years passed between David's anointing and his becoming the King.
-David's experiences during this time refined his character so that he was known as a man after God's own heart (I Samuel 13:14; Acts 13:22).
-Whereas Saul, although chosen by God, did not ever submit fully to God.
+A significant difference was that after being chosen and anointed for the throne one went through a process before sitting on the throne, and one did not.
+It is estimated that 15 years passed between David's anointing and his becoming king.
+David's experiences during this time refined his character.
+He became known as a man after God's own heart (I Samuel 13:14; Acts 13:22), whereas Saul, although chosen by God, never fully submitted to God.

-Knowing Saul's end and David's, which route would we prefer to take to your dreams - the short or the long route?
+Knowing Saul's end and David's, which route would you prefer to take to your dreams?
+The short or the long route?

-It may have seemed as though they were dealing with delayed dreams but really they had dreams worth waiting for.
-Joseph had to be ready for what he had dreamt and David had to be ready for what he was anointed to do.
-Both were prepared through time not delay.
+It may have seemed as though they were dealing with delayed dreams, but really, they had dreams worth waiting for.
+Joseph had to be ready for what he had dreamt, and David had to be ready for what he was anointed to do.
+Both were prepared through processes over time.
+They were not delayed.

-Just as a pregnancy is not a disappointing period of delay until the child is born, it is a time to celebrate and prepare for what is to come.
-So, consider what you are waiting for, get ready for it's arrival and praise God that "it will surely come, it will not delay."
+A pregnancy is not a disappointing period of delay until the child is born; it is a time to celebrate and prepare for what is to come.
+So, consider what you are waiting for, get ready for its arrival and praise God that "it will surely come, it will not delay."

 Blessing in Action - Dealing with Delayed Dreams